 Issue B: publication of information on bringing into use of satellite networks at the ITU website.
-Preliminary CEPT position:

 CEPT supports full clarity in the Radio Regulations to the Bureau's procedure for publishing and making available information relating to bringing into use and suspension of frequency assignments of satellite networks.
+CEPT studies the best regulatory approach to implement such clarity (Method B1 or B2).